appscode/blog/content/post/stash-v2023.01.05/index.md

 - We have added `stash` prefix to the temporary volume to prevent overwriting to existing volume with the name `tmp-dir` ([#196](https://github.com/stashed/apimachinery/pull/196)).
 We have also added this prefix to the cache directory.

-- We have added `stash` prefix in the output directory for addons to match with the mount path of the temporary directory ([#289](https://github.com/stashed/installer/pull/289)).
+- We have added `stash` prefix in the output directory for addons to match with the mount path of the temporary volume ([#289](https://github.com/stashed/installer/pull/289)).